 Heart rate monitors can be especially handy for marathon training, helping you maintain a good pace.

-Monitoring your heart rate while training gives you the ability to run at your own ideal pace and maximize your workout potential.
+You are monitoring your heart rate while training gives you the ability to run at your own ideal pace and maximize your workout potential.

 Heart rate monitors can also be a handy tool in helping you lose weight.
 It can help you prevent overtraining and better fitness levels.

-- Reviews of The10 Best Heart Rate Monitor
+- Top 10 Heart Rate Monitor

 - 1.Polar H10 Heart Rate Monitor, Bluetooth HRM Chest Strap